InfiAgent/InfiAgent/examples/DA-Agent/README.md

 ### Usage

-For closed-form questions, we provide a script for generate responses with InfiAgent framework in `./pipeline/activities/eval.py`.
+For closed-form questions, we provide a script for generating responses with InfiAgent framework in `./pipeline/activities/eval.py`.
+Please choose corresponding config in `./pipeline/configs/agent_configs` based on your model.

 ```bash
 python3 eval.py --llm [YOUR_MODEL] --api_key [YOUR_API_KEY] --config_path [YOUR_CONFIG]